zhang-systems/zhang-systems/README.md

 # Hi there, I am Zheng Zhang 👋

-CS student at UMBC (AI/ML Track) focused on AI/ML and cybersecurity.
+CS student at UMBC focused on AI/ML and cybersecurity.

 Interested in applying machine learning to real-world problems, especially in security-related areas.
-I build software from both ends: ML pipelines in Python, and low-level systems in C with an emphasis on memory safety.

 ---